-No regular art or after-school program; some kids have long bus rides to school.
+Some kids have long bus rides to school.

-Tucked away in the middle class neighborhood of Whitestone, PS 184's students are bright, high-scoring on exams, and active in student government.
-Parents are very involved, flocking to the school to run activities ranging from a PTA family fun night at a local bookstore to Halloween parties, movie nights, winter fairs, and elaborate graduation events.
+Tucked away in the middle class neighborhood of Whitestone, PS 184's students are high-scoring on exams and active in student government.
+Parents are very involved, flocking to the school to run activities, including movie nights, winter fairs and elaborate graduation events.

 Adjacent to PS 184 is a spacious public playground that the school uses as a schoolyard.
-The principal says it\'s a priority for kids to get out every day unless the weather is very bad.